 10/28/17: China’s crackdown in September (ordering Beijing-based crypto-‘exchanges’ trading crypto-‘currencies’ to close) has resulted in Japan regaining its title as the world’s largest crypto-market winner in the past weeks (Japan’s crypto-friendly decision in April allowed bitcoin as a legal payment method and officially recognized eleven crypto-‘exchanges’ as long as they register with the gov’t).
 Japan, South Korea, HK and Singapore (safe havens because of favorable gov’t policies) are now where startups (where their servers) are being newly located.
 “Making up to half the global trading volumes, digital currencies are very popular with many retail investors in Japan and S. Korea who have given up their jobs to trade them full time.”
 Bangkok Post

 NOTE: Newspapers calling bitcoin a ‘coin’ or calling crypto a ‘currency’ only adds to the crypto-buying frenzy.
 Online articles saying that Japan recognized bitcoin as ‘legal tender’ also adds to the confusion that bitcoin is a ‘currency’.
 Just because the gov’t of Japan allows bitcoin to be used to settle debts (the definition of ‘legal tender’) or just because Thailand allows bitcoin to be used to pay a tab at a noodle shop in Bangkok doesn’t mean that those countries have declared that bitcoin is a ‘currency’ (for the same reason why the American colonies which allowed commodities like beaver skins, wampum necklaces, cotton & tobacco bales as legal tender to settle tax debts were not considered ‘currency’ either).
-Another reason why bitcoin is a commodity and not a ‘currency’: Washington DC allowed the trading of bitcoin futures at the Chicago Board Options Exchange (Cboe) and the Chicago Mercantile Exchange (CME), which are regulated by the Commodity Futures Trading Commission.
-Which brings up yet another questionable thing.
-All the worldwide voices over mainstream media calling the online websites where bitcoin trades an online ‘exchange’ is another dubious stretch.
-An actual exchange, where outright buying and selling takes place, is a centralized, heavily regulated entity that, by law, is fully compliant with local securities laws and ‘knows its customer’, like the CME, like the Cboe, or like the New York Stock Exchange (so as to prevent criminal activities or a fiasco like the collapse of an entity posing as a real exchange —like Mt Gox).
+Another reason why bitcoin is a commodity and not a ‘currency’: Washington DC allowed the trading of bitcoin futures at the Chicago Board Options Exchange (Cboe) and the Chicago Mercantile Exchange (CME), which are regulated by the C o m m o d i t y Futures Trading Commission.
+In addition, all the voices over the mainstream media calling the online websites where bitcoin trades an online ‘exchange’ is another dubious stretch.
+An actual exchange, where outright buying and selling takes place, is a centralized, heavily regulated entity that, by law, is fully compliant with local securities laws and ‘knows its customer’, like the CME, like the Cboe, or like the New York Stock Exchange (so as to prevent criminal activities or a fiasco like the collapse of an entity only posing as a ‘exchange’ —like Mt Gox).

 11/01/17: The world’s largest futures exchange, the Chicago Mercantile Exchange (CME), announced today that it plans to launch bitcoin futures by the end of the year, pending regulatory review.
 “We have decided to introduce a bitcoin futures contract which will be cash-settled and based on the CME CF Bitcoin Reference Rate (BRR),” Terry Duffy, CME Group chairman and CEO, said in a statement.
 Bitcoin rose to a record high above $6,400.